krishnapandri/Hackathon_UI/replit.md

 ## Overview

-This is a modern SQL query builder application built with React, TypeScript, and Node.js.
+This is a modern SQL query builder application built with Angular, TypeScript, and Node.js.
 The application provides a visual interface for constructing SQL queries through a drag-and-drop interface, with AI-powered natural language query generation capabilities.
-It features a clean, responsive design using shadcn/ui components and Tailwind CSS.
+It features a clean, responsive design using Tailwind CSS and Angular's standalone components.

 ## System Architecture

 ### Frontend Architecture
-- **Framework**: React 18 with TypeScript
+- **Framework**: Angular 19 with TypeScript
-- **Bundler**: Vite for fast development and optimized builds
+- **Build System**: Angular CLI with Vite integration for fast development
-- **UI Library**: shadcn/ui components built on Radix UI primitives
+- **UI Styling**: Tailwind CSS with custom component styling
-- **Styling**: Tailwind CSS with custom CSS variables for theming
+- **State Management**: RxJS with Angular services for reactive state management
-- **State Management**: React Query (TanStack Query) for server state management
+- **Routing**: Angular Router for client-side navigation
-- **Routing**: Wouter for lightweight client-side routing
+- **HTTP Client**: Angular HttpClient for API communication
-- **Form Handling**: React Hook Form with Zod validation
+- **Form Handling**: Angular Reactive Forms with template-driven forms

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js